telerik/winforms-docs/controls/editors/popupeditor/getting-started.md

 # Getting Started

 This article shows how you can start using __RadPopupEditor__.
-Go ahead and add __RadPoupEditor__ and __RadPoupContainer__ to a form.
+Go ahead and add __RadPopupEditor__ and __RadPopupContainer__ to a form.
 The result should look like in Figure 1.

->caption Figure 1: RadPopupEditor and RadPoupCintainer at design time.
+>caption Figure 1: RadPopupEditor and RadPopupCintainer at design time.

 ![eidtors-popupeditor-getting-started 001](images/eidtors-popupeditor-getting-started001.png)